JSitter/simple-docker-project/README.md

 $ docker build -t my-container:latest .
 ```

-You should see some output to the screen like this.
+You should see some output to the screen like this:

 ```
-Successfully built ec6498e61d1a
+Successfully built 3373beab55ed
+Successfully tagged my-container:latest
 ```

-Use this id to launch the container.
+Then simply launch the container.

 ```
-$ docker run my-container-name
+$ docker run my-container
 ```

 You should see the text.